abpframework/abp/docs/en/Local-Event-Bus.md

 * **Zero or more handlers** can subscribe to the same event.
 * A single event handler class can **subscribe to multiple events** but implementing the `ILocalEventHandler<TEvent>` interface for each event type.

+If you perform **database operations** and use the [repositories](Repositories.md) inside the event handler, you may need to create a [unit of work](Unit-Of-Work.md), because some repository methods need to work inside an **active unit of work**.
+Make the handle method `virtual` and add a `[UnitOfWork]` attribute for the method, or manually use the `IUnitOfWorkManager` to create a unit of work scope.

 > The handler class must be registered to the dependency injection (DI).
 The sample above uses the `ITransientDependency` to accomplish it.
 See the [DI document](Dependency-Injection.md) for more options.

 ## Transaction & Exception Behavior